afimb/chouette/README.md

 License
 -------

-This project is licensed under the CeCILL-B license, a copy of which can be found in the [LICENSE](https://github.com/dryade/chouette/blob/master/LICENSE.md) file.
+This project is licensed under the CeCILL-B license, a copy of which can be found in the [LICENSE](./LICENSE.md) file.

 Release Notes
 -------------

-The release notes can be found in [CHANGELOG](https://github.com/dryade/chouette/blob/master/CHANGELOG.md) file
+The release notes can be found in [CHANGELOG](./CHANGELOG.md) file

 Support
 -------

-Users looking for support should file an issue on the GitHub issue tracking page (https://github.com/dryade/chouette/issues), or file a pull request (https://github.com/dryade/chouette/pulls) if you have a fix available.
+Users looking for support should file an issue on the GitHub [issue tracking page](../../issues), or file a [pull request](../../pulls) if you have a fix available.